 Speaking of that little vanity space, the stool is from Target, the green lacquered box is from HomeGoods, and the gold bowl with the plant in it is from World Market.
 The bags and clothes are mostly ours, along with some thrift store items and few scarves from Target.

 The vanity sits in the back half of the closet, which in addition to bars and cubbies, also sports this wall of angled shelves for shoes.
 I tell ya, Carpenter John (yes, yet another John who worked on this project) knows whats up.

 The front side is mostly bars and shelves, as you can see in this shot of that area…

 …but it does feature a built-in tie rack and a couple of shoe shelves.
 We bought some thrift store ties to fill it, only to get them into better lighting in this closet to discover they were all stained.
 Luckily some other folks working on the house had some (cleaner) spares to loan us, and my dad donated a few to the cause as well.

-So now you’ve officially seen all of the master bedroom area of the house, bathroom and closet included.
+So now you’ve officially seen all of the main bedroom area of the house, bathroom and closet included.
 There’s still lots more house to show – and we’re madly trying to photograph it all before the baby comes (along with recording a video tour) but since we’ve probably overloaded you enough with photos for the week, we’re going to spend Friday at our house in a final-hour attempt to paint the office (ceiling and walls).
 So we won’t be posting tomorrow, but we’ll hopefully be back on Monday with a freshly painted office, which means we’ll finally be able to clear more chaos off of other surfaces – like the kitchen & dining room tables – before this baby arrives.

 Psst – Wanna see more showhouse info & photos?
 Click here for Our Full Showhouse Tour, which includes final pictures of every room, the floor plan, budget info, a video walk-through, and shoppable showhouse furniture & accessories.